luisacicolini/luisacicolini.github.io/src/pages/posts/bigspec-24.md

         - component: independent CU, consumes/produces tokens, async connection, may be stateful
         - channel,: transfer token, unbounded queue
         - semantics: execute anything that has enough inputs, scheduling is implementation dependent → semantics is independent of scheduling, dynamic scheduling = execution only constrained by availability of input data
-- why do we have to write induction by hand?
+- question: why do we have to write induction by hand?

 ## Alastair Reid - Engineering large, multipurpose microprocessor specifications (using the x86-64 architecture as a case study)